fairlight1337/libcflie/README.md

 * An abstraction layer for the different messages you can send your copter
 * A controller framework for controlling the Crazyflie using cartesian coordinates
 * A C++ entrypoint for programmers that write programs in C++ (rather than Python)
-* Developed, written and maintained completely by me (Jan Winkler)
+* The first version was developed, written and maintained completely by me (Jan Winkler)
+* Development and maintenance is distributed over the many contributors by now.
+This is a good time to say: Thank you!

 ### What this library is not